Cluser/GoPro-API/README.md

 # GoPro-API
-Library for GoPro camera communication.
+Application interface for GoPro camera communication.

 # Functions
 - Connection init (searching for GoPro bluetooth address, connecting by bluetooth, turning on WiFi and connecting to this network)